thxbb12/awesome-computing-resources/README.md

 * [o3de][148] - O3DE is an open-source, multi-platform 3D engine
 * [panda3d][149] - Panda3D is an open-source, completely free-to-use engine for realtime 3D games
 * [phaser][150] - Phaser is a free and fast 2D game framework for making HTML5 games
+* [doomgeneric][289] - Doom is already portable but with doomgeneric it is possible with just a few functions

 ## Golang
 * [awesome-go][115] - A curated list of awesome Go frameworks, libraries and software